grilix/luminustest/README.md

     $ ls
     Dockerfile  Procfile    README.md   fig.yml     project.clj resources/  src/        test/

+Configure the database connection string in "/project.clj", and connection information on "/src/luminustest/db/schema.clj".

+The database host is `db` and the user is `postgres`.

 ## Running

-From now on, you shold be inside a boot2docker terminal, or with the required environment variables set, this is covered in the docker installation page for osx: https://docs.docker.com/installation/mac/
+From now on, you should be inside a boot2docker terminal, or with the required environment variables set, this is covered in the docker installation page for osx: https://docs.docker.com/installation/mac/

 To build the container and make sure everything is okay: